Recursive construction of biorthogonal polynomials for handling polynomial regression: Introduction

 \section{Introduction}

 Polynomial regression is becoming increasingly important for predictive modelling~\cite{Ost12,EO20, AVV22}, data analysis~\cite{MMR17}, signal and images processing~\cite{Im}, machine learning and neuron networks~\cite{SS22, SHL23,MBD22}.
 Thus, a renewed interest in efficient and effective techniques suitable for tackling common polynomial regression problems has arisen.
-Fundamentally, polynomial regression problems concern the modelling of a process represented by a function $f$ by a $k$-order polynomial $f_k$, i.e.
+Fundamentally, polynomial regression problems concern the modelling of a process represented by a function $f$ by a polynomial $f_k$ of degree $k$, i.e.,

 and finding the coefficients $c_n$ for $n=0,\dots,k$ by minimising the $L^2$-norm of the approximation error $\| f - f_k\|_2$.
-Most applications using polynomial regression, e.g. such as the method of moments used in Ref.~\cite{MMR17}, approach the problem through the traditional method of solving the least squares equation via the normal equations.
-However, such approaches require the inversion of a Gram matrix of Hankel-type which are notorious for being very badly conditioned~\cite{ZT01}, and can only provide a reliable solution for low-order polynomial approximations.
-This is unfortunate, because the Weierstrass approximation theorem states that every continuous function defined on a compact interval can be uniformly approximated by a polynomial up to any desired precision, even if the order of the polynomial might be high.
+Many applications using polynomial regression, e.g. such as the method of moments used in Ref.~\cite{MMR17}, approach the problem through the traditional method of solving the least squares equation via the normal equations.
+However, such an approach requires the inversion of a Gram matrix of Hankel-type which are notorious for being very badly conditioned~\cite{ZT01}, and can only provide a reliable solution for low-order polynomial approximations.
+This is unfortunate, because the Weierstrass approximation theorem states that every continuous function defined on a compact interval can be uniformly approximated by a polynomial up to any desired precision, even if the degree of the polynomial may be high.
 Moreover, because monomials on a compact interval are among the simplest functions to evaluate, integrate, and differentiate, polynomial approximations have enormous practical relevance in terms of both analytical and numerical computations of integrals and derivatives.
 This article introduces an adaptive biorthogonalisation technique which, by leveraging the orthogonality of classic orthogonal polynomials (OP), avoids the need for a matrix inversion and provides the coefficients of the polynomial approximation by simple computation of inner products.
-Additional advantages stem from the recursive nature of the approach that provides an efficient strategy for adapting the order (or accuracy) of the polynomial approximation i.e., it is convenient to iteratively increase or decrease the polynomial order to easily adjust the residual error of the approximation.
+Additional advantages stem from the recursive nature of the approach that provides an efficient strategy for reducing the number of terms of the polynomial approximation i.e., it is convenient to iteratively increase or decrease the number of terms in the polynomial approximation to adjust the residual error.